macitpros/ss-dropbox/README.md

 # ss-dropbox
-## Applescript to take a screen shot and upload it to a Dropbox account.
+## AppleScript to take a screen shot and upload it to a Dropbox account.
-###### This simple Applescript will take a screen shot, save it to the tmp directory, then upload to Dropbox.
+###### This simple AppleScript will take a screen shot, save it to the tmp directory, then upload to Dropbox.
 This script was developed for those times a customer/client doesn't have email access (because of an error message on their screen), or the customer is generally challenged when it comes to taking and sending a screen shot.
 You'll need the following in order to make this script work.
 A Dropbox account (I suggest using a standalone account, you'll see why soon).
 A Dropbox token: https://dropbox.github.io/dropbox-api-v2-explorer/#auth_token/revoke

 It is highly suggested that you create and use a separate Dropbox account when using this script.
 There are 2 main reasons for this.